-With rising energy bills and other costs of living, we have put together a one-stop source of help and information for local residents – from information about this winter's £400 energy bills support scheme, to finding your nearest food provision service and the cheapest fuel.
+With the rising cost of living, we are easing the squeeze with a one-stop source of information for local residents – from help with food and utilities, to finding your nearest, cheapest fuel.

 Some of the information is specific to North Herts, and some is more general.
 Information was correct at the time of publishing and we cannot accept any responsibility for third party information or actions.